Learn the Days of the Week in German

 Sonntag (“Sunday”) comes from the German word Sonne (“sun”).
 So Sonntag and “Sunday” are both literally “the day of the sun” or “sun-day”.

 As you can see, the German days of the week are very similar to English, so you shouldn’t have a hard time remembering them.
-But, if you do, you can always get Mondly, the award-winning language learning app that brings together crystal clear audios recorded by native voice actors, real conversations, and practical topics to make German easy to learn.
+But, if you do, you can always get Mondly, the award-winning language learning app that brings together crystal clear audios recorded by fluent voice actors, real conversations, and practical topics to make German easy to learn.

 How to use the German days of the week correctly